wehs7661/ensemble_md/docs/getting_started.rst

 ===============
 2.1.
 Requirements
 -----------------
-Before installing :code:`ensemble_md`, one should have working versions of `GROMACS`_ and `gmxapi`_.
+Before installing :code:`ensemble_md`, one should have working versions of `GROMACS`_.
 Please refer to the linked documentations for full installation instructions.
 All the other pip-installable dependencies of :code:`ensemble_md` (specified in :code:`setup.py` of the package) will be automatically installed during the installation of the package.